Get PeakVisor App

 Situated along the Texas/Mexico border, Big Bend National Park is one of the crown jewels of Texas’ public lands.
 The park contains 58 named peaks, the highest and most prominent of which is Emory Peak (7,785ft/2,373m).

 Big Bend was established in 1935 to protect the part of the Chihuahuan Desert that extends into the United States.
-It is located along a major bend in the Rio Grande.
-It is bordered to the south by Parque Nacional Canon de Santa Elena as well as Maderas del Carmen, two of Mexico’s federally-protected natural areas.
+It is located along a significant bend in the Rio Grande.
+To the south, it is bordered by Parque Nacional Canon de Santa Elena and Maderas del Carmen, two of Mexico’s federally protected natural areas.

 Big Bend National Park

-The park also contains the Chisos Mountains, including some high summits, such as Emory Peak, Lost Mine Peak, Toll Peak, Casa Grande Peak, and Crown Mountain.
+The park also contains the Chisos Mountains, including some high summits like Emory Peak, Lost Mine Peak, Toll Peak, Casa Grande Peak, and Crown Mountain.

 Guadalupe Mountains National Park

-Guadalupe Mountains National Park is located along Texas’ border with New Mexico.
-It was established to protect the world’s largest Permian fossil relief and it contains parts of the Guadalupe Mountains, which is a subsection of the Sacramento Mountains.
+Guadalupe Mountains National Park is located along Texas’s border with New Mexico.
+It was established to protect the world’s largest Permian fossil relief and contains parts of the Guadalupe Mountains, a subsection of the Sacramento Mountains.

 The park contains 11 named peaks, the highest and most prominent of which is Guadalupe Peak (8,757ft/2,669m), which also happens to be Texas’ high point.
 Guadalupe Mountains National Park is known for its iconic rock formations, such as El Capitan (different from California’s El Capitan), and its high mountains, which include Bush Mountain, Shumard Peak, and Barlette Peak.